Jorgemendozaesp/TKT4196-CourseMaterial/py_guide.md

 ### Install Python 3.7

 First, make sure that you have python 3.7 installed.
-To verify that, type the following command on a terminal:
+To verify that, open a terminal window.
+You may do this:

++ MacOS: open spotlight with the shortcut Cmd + spacebar, and type-in: terminal.
+Then, hit enter to open the terminal.
++ Windows: Start >> Program Files >> Accessories >> Command Prompt

+Once you have a terminal open, type the following command:
 ```
 $ python -V
 ```